-Searching for ghost pots in the Chesapeake
+Searching for Ghost Pots in the Chesapeake

 Multiply that by all the other lost pots in the Bay and it could put a good-sized dent in the seafood industry.

-For more on ghost pots and the effects of other derelict fishing gear on marine life in the Chesapeake Bay go to https://marinedebris.noaa.gov/reports/effects-derelict-fishing-gear-chesapeake-bay-assessment-report.
+For more on ghost pots and the effects of other derelict fishing gear on marine life in the Chesapeake Bay, go here.

 Chesapeake: A Journalism Collaborative is funded with grant support from the Clayton Baker Trust, The Bancroft Foundation, Michael and Ann Hankin, The Jim and Patty Rouse Foundation, The Rob and Elizabeth Tyler Foundation, and the Mid-Shore Community Foundation